-"In a period of less than six months in 1979, a public park originally designed as a children's playground and built with the intention of reducing social and economic inequalities... was co opted by the interests of a small committee of private interests whose corrupt efforts resulted in the deceitful renaming of the park and unsanctioned placement of a statue that, since then, has resulted in 40 years of racial divisions, historical deceptions, and socio-political confrontations."
-Open Systems; Finding Aid & Document Archive - A Chronology of Events at Christopher Columbus Park 1959-2020 (10)
+"In a period of less than six months in 1979, a public park originally designed as a children's playground and built with the intention of reducing social and economic inequalities... was co opted by the interests of a small committee of private interests whose corrupt efforts resulted in the deceitful renaming of the park and unsanctioned placement of a statue that, since then, has resulted in 40 years of racial divisions, historical deceptions, and sociopolitical confrontations."
+(10)